About the Swine Extension program

 The Minnesota Agricultural Statistics Service recorded 3,420 Minnesota farming operations with one or more hogs in 2012.
 In Minnesota, 97 percent of the hogs are raised on operations that market 2,000 head or more a year.

 Several factors contribute to swine operations raising more pigs, including: the necessity to raise a greater number of livestock to meet family living expenses; the adoption of technology that makes production on a larger scale possible; and the trend toward specialization in farming.

 The pork industry supports 22,500 Minnesota jobs.
 These jobs include services for hog management and care, accountants, nutritionists, agronomists, meat processing, construction and related building fields, trucking and feed mill operations.

 In 2013, Minnesota pork producers earned $2.6 billion in gross income from hog sales.
 This is the revenue received by the farmer to pay expenses.
 Minnesota pork production generated $7.28 billion in economic activity.

 - Cropland to utilize the nutrients in swine manure as a soil fertilizer

 - Innovative and experienced pork producers

 - Agricultural lenders who provide access to capital

-Minnesota pork producers are fortunate to have two major pork processing plants within its borders: Hormel Foods, based in Austin, Minn., and Swift & Company, with operations in Worthington, Minn.
-In nearby Sioux Falls, S.D., John Morrell has its largest pork processing plant.
+Minnesota pork producers are fortunate to have two major pork processing plants within its borders: Hormel Foods, based in Austin, Minn., and TBS, with operations in Worthington, Minn.
+In nearby Sioux Falls, S.D., there is a John Morrell pork processing plant.
 Research shows that each job at the farm level in hog production creates two supporting jobs in pork processing.

 Swine manure as a fertilizer